Bratteli--Vershik models and graph covering models: Graph coverings weighted by length

-\begin{rem} Let $\fgGcal : \covrepa{\fgG}{\fai}$ be a flexible graph covering with the singleton graph $\fgG_0 = (\seb v_0 \sen, \seb e_0 \sen)$.
-We consider that $e_0$ has length $l(e_0) = 1$.
-Then, all the lengths of all the edges of the graphs shall be fixed by assuming that each $\fai_n$ $(n \bpi)$ preserves the lengths of the walks.
-Thus, a flexible covering defines a weighted covering uniquely.
-It is also clear that a weighted covering defines a flexible covering uniquely.
-If we use the symbol $\wgGcal$ and $\fgGcal$, then these graph coverings are in this relation.
+\begin{rem} Let $\fgGcal : \covrepa{\fgG}{\fai}$ be a flexible graph covering model with the singleton graph $\fgG_0 = (\seb v_0 \sen, \seb e_0 \sen)$.
+We consider $e_0$ to have length $l(e_0) = 1$.
+Then, the lengths of all the edges of the graphs will be fixed by assuming that each $\fai_n$ $(n \bpi)$ preserves the lengths of the walks.
+Thus, a flexible covering model defines a weighted covering model uniquely.
+It is also clear that a weighted covering model defines a flexible covering model uniquely.
+We use the symbols $\wgGcal$ and $\fgGcal$ to show the relation between these graph covering models.
 Each $\wgG_n$ $(n \bni)$ corresponds to $\fgG_n$ $(n \bni)$. \end{rem}